doot0/cv/.github/README.md

 > London | [dave@foundlo.st](mailto:dave@foundlo.st) | [Github](https://github.com/doot0) | [PDF version](https://gitprint.com/doot0/cv/master/.github/README.md)

 ### Bio
-Experienced front-end developer with 8 years in a professional capacity.
+Experienced front-end developer with 8+ years in a professional capacity.
 Recently relocated to London with a view to finding a permanent role.

 Highly personable and empathetic individual able to take lead for projects of almost any size/scope.
 My past placements have allowed me to become extremely good at working with ambiguity and unknowns in a given workplace, with a deep level of understanding across every aspect involved in what it is to build a maintainable, high quality website or web app.

-Having contracted for several years I am ready to consider permanent roles.
+Having worked remotely for several years I am ready to consider permanent roles.

 #### Technical experience overview